.shooting sneakers (for the grams)

 5 - PRESENTATION

-Here’s a little Pro tip for off-foot shots.
-Fill the shoe and prop up the tongue using things like shoe trees or tissue paper or plastic bags, even socks.
-This is to help provide shape and solid structure to the shoe, giving an overall better aesthetic.
+Pro tip for off-foot shots: Fill the shoe and prop up the tongue using shoe trees, tissue paper, plastic bags, or even socks.
+This helps the shoe maintain its shape and structure, giving a much cleaner, more appealing look.

 6 - POST PRODUCTION